 For me, Packard built the grandest cars in America.
 I had the honor to serve as editor of The Packard Cormorant from 1975 through 2001, and have been a trustee of the Packard Motorcar Foundation since 2003.
 I was betimes editor of The Milestone Car, The Vintage Triumph and Car Classics magazines, and sampled about forty collector cars.
 For eight years I owned a wonderful 1936 Packard One Twenty convertible named “Gatsby,” now in Germany.

 In 1981 the doorbell rang and Winston Churchill was standing there (figuratively).
 I had dug out an old box of stamps and picked up his wonderful autobiography, My Early Life: exaggerated, egotistical and not quite accurate, but in Harold Nicolson’s words, “like a beaker of champagne.”
 I revived the Churchill Society, moribund since 1975, and produced a new issue of its journal Finest Hour.
-Little did I imagine that by 1995 the Society would become The Churchill Centre, dedicated “to fostering leadership, statesmanship, vision and boldness among democratic and freedom-loving peoples through the thoughts, words, works and deeds of Winston Spencer Churchill,” or that Finest Hour would grow to a 64-page magazine and publish its 150th issue in 2011.
-I have also since become a historical consultant to the National Churchill Museum at Westminster College, Fulton, Missouri, the official U.S. national memorial to Winston Churchill.
+Little did I imagine that by this small club would morph into an institution dedicated “to fostering leadership, statesmanship, vision and boldness among democratic and freedom-loving peoples through the thoughts, words, works and deeds of Winston Spencer Churchill,” or that Finest Hour would grow to 64 pages, or that I would survive 140 quarterly deadlines.

-Churchill wrote of the culminating event of his life, the night he became Prime Minister on 10 May 1940: “I thought I knew a good deal about it all, and was sure I should not fail.”
+Churchill wrote of the culminating event of his life, the night he became Prime Minister, 10 May 1940: “I thought I knew a good deal about it all, and was sure I should not fail.”
 Well, that is what this website is about: an opportunity to share what I know; to answer questions; to set the record right (and Churchill was not always right); to poke curiously into obscure corners of history; to learn more myself—and to communicate with Churchilllians, car nuts, Bahamian adventurers, an eclectic mix—but I do know a good deal about it all.